wndrfl/wonderpress-theme/README.md

 ## Linting

-Brass Tacks includes tools to lint your code against the [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards).
+Wonderpress Theme includes tools to lint your code against the [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards).

 To lint your code: